mvolkmann/blog/src/zig.md

     // Only optional variables can be set to "null". var b: ?i8 = null;

-    //TODO: Why does Zig require casting the 0 and null values here? try expectEqual(a, 0);
+    try expectEqual(a, 0);
     try expectEqual(b, null);